Answered By Library Staff

 • For a database example, in Ebscohost databases,on the search screen, you can check the Scholarly (Peer Reviewed) Journals box in the Limit your results options section.
 This filter removes newspapers, magazines, and other non-scholarly sources.

 • You also check a journal title within the database Ulrichsweb to see if the publication is refereed (another term for "peer reviewed").
 1.Search for your journal by title.
-2. If there is a referee shirt icon next to your title, it is labeled as a peer-reviewed journal.
+2. If there is a referee shirt icon next to your title, it has been labeled as a peer-reviewed journal.

 • Watch the TCC's library's YouTube video about the differences among magazines, journals, and newspapers.